 In a connection's profile, you'll see whether a connection is directed, undirected, or mutual.
 When you export your map to Excel, you'll also see this field included in the Connections tab of your sheet.
 To change the connection direction, please visit this guide.

 The tags field is designed to hold multiple values that each describe your item in a different way.
-For example, a connection between a person and a non-profit might have "Strong relationship", "Board Member", "Donor", and "Advocate" all stored as separate values in the Tags field, adding rich detail to that person's relationship with the non-profit.
+This field is usually used when an element can belong to one or more categories.
+For example, a connection between a person and a non-profit might have the following tags: "Strong relationship", "Board Member", "Donor", and "Advocate", all stored as separate values in the Tags field, adding rich detail to that person's relationship with the non-profit.

 Add any link to the URL, and the link will open when the element, connection, or loop is double-clicked.